dikortis/LetsTalkETC/Episodes/Episode_6.md

-that's I mean that goes for anything in life really like if you just if you go all-in it doesn't matter what it is mm-hmm those at some point get recognized
+that's I mean that goes for anything in life really like if you just if you go all-in it doesn't matter what it is those at some point get recognized